kubeshark/docs/src/pages/en/air_gapped.md

 **Air-gapped Environment Support is an Enterprise Feature**

-Kubeshark requires a valid Enterprise license to operate in an air-gapped environment.
+Kubeshark requires a valid ENTERPRISE license to operate in an air-gapped environment.

+## Getting a Trial ENTERPRISE License

+To get an ENTERPRISE license, you first need an account in the [Admin Console](https://console.kubeshark.co/), which is used to manage licenses.
+By default, a complimentary PRO license will be provisioned upon sign-up.

+> A PRO license requires an active internet connection and cannot function properly in an air-gapped environment.

+Once you have an account, reach out to us using the [contact-us](https://kubeshark.co/contact-us) form and let us know the email used to create the account in the [Admin Console](https://console.kubeshark.co/).
+We will convert the complimentary PRO license to an ENTERPRISE license and notify you once the license is ready to use.

 To retrieve your license, please log in to the [Admin Console](https://console.kubeshark.co/) and follow the instructions to properly set your license.

-Please [contact us](https://kubeshark.co/contact-us) if you would like to receive a complimentary trial license.

 ## Docker Registry